 If you were simply nipped by a dog, then you likely have a superficial wound.
 You can likely take care of it yourself when you get to a restroom or your home by washing it well with warm soapy water and then putting on a bandage.
 In this case, there is no need to call emergency services.

 However, if the bite was more aggressive and it was more like an attack then your wound may be a bit more serious.
 Any bleeding from the neck or near an artery needs to be taken seriously so call 911 right away.
+And if the injury is too severe, it is required you should consult a personal injury lawyer here for legal help.
 If it seems like it is a puncture wound but will stop bleeding after a few minutes, then you can generally treat this yourself at home.

 2 - Get the name and information of the owner